renzon/gaeforms/README.md

 Field to validate and transform Brazilian personal document identifier.
 It transforms the string of type 067.687.258-15 to 06768725815 and validates the check digits.

+## Cnpj

+Property used to define Brazilian companies by the Secretariat of the Federal Revenue of Brazil.
+It transforms the string of type "69.435.154/0001-02" to 69435154000102 and validates it.

 # Extended ndb Properties

 Somo default ndb properties does have the same option as fields.